 Before we get into the best amino acids for muscle growth, let’s first review the makeup of muscle.
-Muscle is composed of a variety of proteins that are in a constant state of turnover— proteins that are no longer functioning well are being broken down and new ones are being produced.
+Muscle tissue is composed of a variety of proteins that are in a constant state of turnover— proteins that are no longer functioning well are being broken down and new ones are being produced.
 Muscle growth occurs when the rate of synthesis of new muscle protein exceeds the rate of breakdown.

 Muscle protein is composed of 20 different amino acids hooked together in a specific order.
 Nine of the amino acids are essential amino acids (EAAs) and cannot be produced in the body.
 The other 11 are nonessential (NEAAs) and can be produced in adequate amounts within the body.

 Muscle protein synthesis (the building of new muscle protein) involves a series of molecular events that result in the component amino acids being linked together in a specific order.
 For this reason, amino acids are often called the building blocks of protein.
 Making a complete protein, therefore, requires adequate availability of each of the amino acids.
 In that sense, there are no individual best amino acids for muscle growth, because they are all required to produce muscle protein.
 Rather, there are formulations of amino acids that are “best” for specific circumstances, such as building muscle.